Hareg2024/Salifort-Motors-Data-Analysis-project-/README.md

        * There doesn’t seem to be any department that differs significantly in its proportion of employees who left to those who stayed

+## Insights
+It appears that employees are leaving the company as a result of poor management.
+Leaving is tied to longer working hours, many projects, and generally lower satisfaction levels.
+It can be ungratifying to work long hours and not receive promotions or good evaluation scores.
+There’s a sizeable group of employees at this company who are probably burned out.
+It also appears that if an employee has spent more than six years at the company, they tend not to leave.